codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 ### Alternative Methods

-Instead of using [EndlessRecyclerViewScrollListener.java](https://gist.github.com/nesquena/d09dc68ff07e845cc622) introduced in the following section, we can use a simpler and less computational way to implement endless scrolling.
+Instead of using [EndlessRecyclerViewScrollListener.java](https://gist.github.com/nesquena/d09dc68ff07e845cc622) introduced in the previous section, we can use a simpler and less computational way to implement endless scrolling.
 We can make use of the following code snippet to achieve endless scrolling:

 ```java
 public class MyAdapter extends RecyclerView.Adapter<MyAdapter.ViewHolder> {